pygame-community/pygame-ce/docs/reST/ref/geometry.rst

    The `Line` class only stores the xa, ya, xb, and yb attributes, everything else is calculated on the fly based on them.

-   **You cannot create degenerate Lines(lines with the same start and end point).
-If you
-       try, the `Line` will not be created and an error will be raised.**

    **Line Attributes**

    ----